-- Medication abortion accounted for more than half of abortions across the country this includes disabled people attempting to get abortions - Abortions rights are also disability rights disabled people face a greater risk of pregnancy-related complications and maternal mortality and we should have the right to end a pregnancy if we choose to - The attempt to ban mifepristone will impact disabled people beyond the potential restrictions to abortion.
-Mifepristone can also be used in the management and treatment of chronic conditions and disabilities, such as for the treatment of Cushing's syndrome and uterine fibroids.

-- Mifepristone can help regulate blood pressure, blood sugar, metabolism, inflammation, and sleep cycles.
-It may be the best or only treatment option for some people. - o A ban on mifepristone means denying people with disabilities access to treatment - Trials are being conducted to see the potential mifepristone has in treating conditions like breast cancer, brain cancer, prostate cancer, alcoholism, post-traumatic stress disorder, depression, and more - If availability is blocked then the trials may be impacted and a potential treatment could be lost - If the Texas ruling is upheld and the authority of the FDA is undermined, other drugs used to treat many different illnesses could be restricted and people with disabilities could be denied treatment.
+- Medication abortion accounted for more than half of abortions across the country this includes disabled people attempting to get abortions. - Abortion rights are also disability rights disabled people face a greater risk of pregnancy-related complications and maternal mortality, and we should have the right to end a pregnancy if we choose to. - The attempt to ban mifepristone will impact disabled people beyond the potential restrictions to abortion.
+Mifepristone can also be used in the management and treatment of chronic conditions and disabilities, such as for the treatment of Cushing's syndrome and uterine fibroids. - Mifepristone can help regulate blood pressure, blood sugar, metabolism, inflammation, and sleep cycles.
+It may be the best or only treatment option for some people. - A ban on mifepristone means denying people with disabilities access to treatment. - Trials are being conducted to see the potential mifepristone has in treating conditions like breast cancer, brain cancer, prostate cancer, alcoholism, post-traumatic stress disorder, depression, and more - The trials may be impacted if availability is blocked, and potential treatments could be lost. - If the Texas ruling is upheld and the authority of the FDA is undermined, other drugs used to manage many different illnesses could be restricted, and people with disabilities could be denied treatment.